 Society and Policy

 The Society and Policy major focuses on the relationships between health science, health governance, bioethics, and society.
-It comprises an interdisciplinary core based on sociology of health, policy issues in health technology, and health delivery at the local, national, and global levels, together with research training in qualitative and quantitative social science research methods.
+It comprises an interdisciplinary core of courses on the sociology of health, public policy, policy issues in health, and health delivery at the local, national, and global levels, together with research training in qualitative and quantitative social science research methods.

-Graduates of the Society and Policy major will acquire core knowledge and skills relevant to health employment and sector-defined competencies.
+Graduates of the Society and Policy major have an in-depth knowledge of social issues relating to health, bioethics, and the development and evaluation of public policies, particularly policies with implications for health.
+Society and Policy majors possess core knowledge and skills relevant to health employment and sector-defined competencies.
 This includes some of the Aotearoa New Zealand generic public health competencies (PHANZ 2007), and some of the Aotearoa health promotion competencies (Health Promotion Forum 2012), including bioethics competencies that are specific to this major.